Young People's Theatre: The building

 Young People Theatre's current home is a renovated 1887 heritage building in Toronto, Ontario.
-This site was a three-story stable for the horses that pulled Toronto Street Railways horsecars in the late 19th century, as well as an electrical generating plant and a Toronto Transit Commission warehouse.
+This site was a three-story stable for the horses that pulled Toronto Street Railways horse cars in the late 19th century, as well as an electrical plant and a Toronto Transit Commission warehouse.
 The warehouse sat empty for much of the 20th century before it became the site for YPT.
-The building was renovated in 1977 by Zeidler Partnership Architects to contain a large main stage (the current day Susan Douglas Rubes Theatre) and a smaller studio (the Nathan Cohen Studio).
+The building was renovated in 1977 by Zeidler Partnership Architects to contain a large main stage (the current day Ada Slaight Stage) and a smaller studio.
 YPT was given an Award of Merit by the Toronto Historical Board in 1979, "for its imaginative and sympathetic treatment of a landmark that might otherwise have been destroyed".
-A $13.5 million campaign to expand YPT's complex is currently underway.
+In 2020, a $13.5 million campaign to expand YPT's complex began, with the renovations unveiled in 2022.